Some common orb-weaving spiders in eastern Australia

 If you walk out your front door in the morning and get a face full of giant orb web that wasn’t there the day before, then chances are you’ve got a Garden Orb Weaver.
 This is a common spider — actually a common group of similar spiders from different species — and people with the above-mentioned face-full of web might argue they’re a little too common.
 I’ve lost count of the number of encounters I’ve had with these webs and will happily admit I have yet to enjoy the experience, yet I still love seeing these spiders around.

 Garden Orb Weavers, or as some prefer to call them, Garden Spiders, make a new web each night, more often than not where you least expect it.
 They hang around in it until the morning when they’ll climb up to hide under a leaf or some other shelter like the eaves of your house.
 If you find their big empty web during the day you can usually locate the spider by looking for convenient hiding spots above their web and near where one of the support strands is attached.
-The spider will be hunched up trying not to be seen by predators.
+The spider will be hunched up trying not to be seen.

 Two-spined Spider